Some Favorite Sites

 Parrott Comes Home—Sort Of

-Posted to: Arts & Entertainment, Music, Ninth Square
+Posted to: Arts & Culture, Music, Ninth Square

 When Jenny Parrott put down her guitar Wednesday night for an a cappella rendition of Johnny Rodgers’ “Jerusalem,” the Cafe Nine audience couldn’t help but feel that the song was her elegy to the city where she grew up.